sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 GM Guide.

 Take turns picking your starting moves.
-During character creation, you can't pick a move another player has already picked, but you can study those moves later if you want, see the Study Under a Master description below.
+During character creation, you can't pick a move another player has already picked, but your character can become skilled in those moves later.
+See the Move Levels and Study Under a Master sections below.

 Moves with the *RECEIVE CARDS* tag allow you to get some item cards during character creation.